 The Common Shares are listed for trading on the TSX and trade under the symbol "COS".

-The table below sets out the price ranges and volumes traded on the TSX for the Common Shares during 2013 and January 2014.
+The table below sets out the price ranges and volumes traded on the TSX, as reported by Bloomberg, for the Common Shares during 2014 and January 2015.